chetanbg1/cbg-microservice/README.md

 		it is responsibility of the client to pass its context (headers)to server and then server can store this context to process client's further request eg - session is maintain by server , is identified by session identifier passed by the client

-     uses the concept of caching to minimize the server calls for repeated requests
+     client may request same data multiple times, uses the concept of caching to minimize the server calls for repeated requests

+API - Application - any software that has specific functionalit or purpose
+      Interface - contract or protocol that dictate how to applications talk to each other using request and response

+How are restapi's are stateless
+	stateful - stores data from client on its servers rest architechture requires that the client state is not sttored on server instead each request made by client must conatin all the information for that perticular http method

 test - unit test , integration test , contract test ,acceptance test , performance test